loopdash/cleveland-lead-testing/src/faqs/how-test-cleveland-home-lead-hazards-risk-assessment.md

   <li>Plan repairs using <strong>lead-safe work practices</strong> and budget for clearance testing.</li>
   <li>Maintain documentation for <strong>lead-safe certification</strong> and leasing packages.</li>
 </ol>
-<p>Proactive testing gives you a clear roadmap to make your Cleveland rental or investment property lead-safe and market-ready.</p>
+<p>Proactive testing gives you a clear roadmap to make your Cleveland rental or investment property lead-safe and market-ready. <strong>Need help getting started?</strong> <a href="tel:2164400321" class="text-blue-600 hover:text-blue-800">Call or text (216) 440-0321</a> to schedule a professional lead inspection or get answers to your questions about lead testing.</p>